Text Link

 In this article

-• A close relative that suffers from an eating disorder
+• A close relative who suffers from an eating disorder

 • A close relative with a mental health condition